Vietnam.vn - Nền tảng quảng bá Việt Nam

 Indonesia's Marapi volcano erupts.
 Photo: AP

 Agustian said all the climbers had registered at two base camps or online through the West Sumatra conservation agency before they continued their climb.
-Asked about the total number of people who might be trapped, he said it was impossible to confirm because some might have taken illegal routes to the mountain and there might also be villagers in the area.
+When asked about the total number of people who might be trapped, he said it was impossible to confirm because some might have taken illegal routes to the mountain and there might also be villagers in the area.

-Ash fell on some villages and blocked sunlight, and authorities distributed face masks and urged people to wear glasses to protect them from the volcanic ash.
+Ash fell on some villages and blocked sunlight, and authorities distributed face masks and urged people to wear glasses to protect them from volcanic ash.

 About 1,400 people live on the slopes of Mount Marapi in Rubai and Gobah Cumantiang, the nearest villages about 5 to 6 km from the summit.